jvines/astroARIADNE/README.md

 Or try ```pip install astroARIADNE``` (Soon to be available!)

-But for the code to work, first you must install the necessary dependencies:
+But for the code to work, first you must install the necessary dependencies.

 ## Dependencies:
 - Numpy (<https://numpy.org/>)